zaingulel/zeag.site/README.md

 ## General info

 As a kid I already picked up HTML, but I never really developed any further coding skills...
-Many years after when the pandemic kicked is when I finally made the time to learn to create websites.
+Many years after when the pandemic kicked in is when I finally made the time to learn to create websites.
 Thanks to a few courses on Udemy and some Youtube videos I quickly picked up HTML, CSS3 and JavaScript.
 I really wanted to put what I learned to practice and so the Portfolio project seemed like a good idea.
 I have changed it numerous times and was never really happy with it.
-It was not until a friend of mine told me that having one is more important than waiting until the website was perfect that I decided I should just publish the portfolio website.
+It was not until a friend of mine told me that having one is more important than waiting until the website was perfect.
+That is when I decided I should just publish the portfolio website.

-The requirements:
-1. Landing page - Needs to be eye catching and include promo for taps
-2. Contact us page and form
-3. Services page - showcasing all the work he had to offer (which was more than just plumbing)
-4. Certificates and Awards section
-5. Gallery page - showcasing some of his work
-6. Customer Reviews page
-7. Web responsive design

 ## TECHNOLOGIES